chevere/docs/reference/Chevere/Exceptions/Router/RouteNotFoundException.md

 ## Description

-Exception thrown when providing an invalid regex string.
+Exception thrown when a route can't be found.

 ## Methods